Nets pull away late, take down Clippers 110-95 – KION546

 SUSPENSION CONTINUES

-Irving served the fifth game of a five-game team-imposed suspension Saturday, with coach Jacque Vaughn saying the team’s embattled guard will be out at least another game Sunday against the Los Angeles Lakers.
-No other details were given with Vaughn saying, “I can give you that,” when confirming Irving’s absence for Sunday.
+Irving served the fifth game of a team-imposed minimum five-game suspension Saturday, with coach Jacque Vaughn saying the team’s embattled guard will be out at least another game Sunday against the Los Angeles Lakers.
+No other details were given, with Vaughn saying, “I can give you that,” when confirming Irving’s absence for Sunday.

+“His spirit is high,” Durant said after the game. “(He’s) looking forward to playing again.
+You know (Irving), he’s a gamer.
+He loves to play.
+Hopefully all this stuff is over with, we can move past it and get him back on the floor soon.”

 TIP-INS